 - Deceptive Form Contracts – These usually have deceptive language in the fine print.

-Both federal and state laws prohibit the above types of false advertising.
-If you have been the victim of false advertising, then you might be able to sue the business that engaged in the deception— even if they unintentionally deceived you.
+Both federal and state laws prohibit the above types of false advertisement.
+If you have been the victim of a false ad, then you might be able to sue the business that engaged in the auto dealer fraud— even if they unintentionally deceived you.
 Talk to an auto fraud lawyer to determine if you have a case.
 You might be eligible to recover monetary compensation for any losses that occurred from the false claims.

 Can You Sue a Company for Misrepresentation?